jsmoriss/screenshot-machine-shortcode/readme.txt

 The {webpage url} is the web page URL you want to capture in the screenshot.

-= SSM Shortcode Optional Arguments: =
+= SSM Shortcode Optional Attributes: =

 * `dimension="{width x height}"` (default is 120x90)
 * `device="{desktop|phone|tablet}"` (default is desktop)